 Subs.
 4. Materials and other supplies for the work must be supplied with a 5-year suppliers' liability for defects, however cf. § 36, subs.
 3(2).
 The liability period shall commence upon the handing-over of the work and shall be limited to a maximum of 6 years from delivery to stock or for resale.
 Moreover, the supplier must have accepted partly that claims of defects under the circumstances mentioned in § 5, subs.
-5, can bemade directly against the supplier, partly that disputes concerning defective supplies can be brought before the Building and Construction Arbitration Court.
+5, can be made directly against the supplier, partly that disputes concerning defective supplies can be brought before the Building and Construction Arbitration Court.
+This shall also apply to consulting engineers and technicians employed by the contractor, cf. § 1, subs.
+8.